 If you keep the basics from the first look and swap out your leather jacket for a plaid blazer, you’ll transform the outfit into a work-appropriate ensemble.

 Perfect for the office, a tailored blazer dresses up any pair of jeans—black or not.
 Finish the outfit with a fall staple: black or brown slip-on mules.
-If you’re looking to add a cozy pair to your shoe collection, invest in ones with fur.

 When it’s chilly, rock a long, plaid outerwear jacket, and rather than going the basic black boot route, spice up this look with western-inspired white booties and a white bag.
 (Don’t worry—we whole-heartedly endorse wearing white after Labor Day.)